 A goal is a statement of direction determined by your needs.
-With defined goals, you can look at each marketing tactic and ask, “does this help me achieve my goals?”
+With your defined goals in hand, look at each tactic and ask yourself if it helps achieve your goals.

 - To gain exposure and credibility as a first-time author, preferably online (since I’m shy).

 - To land on Amazon’s category bestseller list within two months.

 - To generate more clients in my local area by positioning myself as an expert in my field.

 - To develop a fan base and increase sales in my fiction series.

 Later on, you can refine your goals as you move through your marketing timeline:

 - To do more interviews and in-person events because I realize they generate more sales (even if I’m shy).